nestibry/pet-space/README.md

 ## Roadmap
-There are many different direcetions Pet Space can go to evolve and expand its user interface.
+There are many different direcetions Pet Space can go to evolve and expand its ease of user interface.
+A link between the contact form to an actual user on the receiving end for more easeability.

-## Contributing
-State if you are open to contributions and what your requirements are for accepting them.

-For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
-Perhaps there is a script that they should run or some environment variables that they need to set.
-Make these steps explicit.
-These instructions could also be useful to your future self.

-You can also document commands to lint the code or run tests.
-These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
-Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

 ## Authors and acknowledgment
 Thanks so much for the help of the creators of Bryan Nestigen, Veronica Perez, Shahan Ameen and Holly Thompson.